nfultz/nfultz.github.io/chrome.md

 > Not sure exactly when this was changed.
 In version 58 there is a similar option to Open PDF files in the default viewer, but this has the same effect in linux (possibly different on other platforms).

 from https://superuser.com/a/1260507/313253 by jonasfh

+## IndexedDB Eviction

+IndexedDB is interally stored in LevelDB, and subject to the LRU policy when space is low.

+If GoToMeeting goes berserk, fills up the disk and then crashes chrome, every single DB will be gone. :(